git-pull/website/mentoring/faq.rst

 - Why don't you offer job positions / outcomes?

+  1. You should be a founder.

-  1. I don't want students who are desperate, out of options, and see programming as a last ditch effort to find employment.
+  2. I don't want students who are desperate, out of options, and see programming as a last ditch effort to find employment.

-  2. The ideal student already has a career and is augmenting or improving what they already have.
+  3. The ideal student already has a career and is augmenting or improving what they already have.

-  3. The job market is already saturated with boot camp graduates over the past years.
+  4. The job market is already saturated with boot camp graduates over the past years.

-  4. It's a risky career path an an employee.
+  5. It's a risky career path an an employee.
 There are no unions.
 There are few protections to shield you from bad bosses, VC funding drying up, bad equity deals, and so on.
 Too much power on the side of the employer.

-  5. No respect for seniority
+  6. (Lack of) respect for seniority

-     Being a programmer as an *employee* isn't the panacaea it's made to be on TV.
+     Being a programmer as an *employee* isn't the panacea it's made to be on TV.
 After a few years of hard work, you'll become a senior programmer.

      *Startup route*